OSSPhilippines/whereinmaginhawa/README.md

 # Where In Maginhawa

-A Turborepo monorepo for the Where In Maginhawa platform - your ultimate guide to discovering the best restaurants, cafés, and food spots on Maginhawa Street, Quezon City, Philippines.
+A community-driven platform to discover the best restaurants, cafés, and food spots on Maginhawa Street, Quezon City, Philippines.

+**🌟 Community-Powered**: Anyone can contribute by adding or updating places via pull requests!

 ## 📦 Monorepo Structure